tigerbeetle/tigerbeetle/docs/internals/sync.md

 ### 1: Triggers

-State sync is triggered when a replica receives a `start_view` message with a more advanced checkpoint.
+State sync is triggered when a replica receives a `view` message with a more advanced checkpoint.

-If a replica isn't making progress committing because a grid block or a prepare can't be repaired for some time, the replica proactively sends `request_start_view` to initiate the sync (see `repair_sync_timeout`).
+If a replica isn't making progress committing because a grid block or a prepare can't be repaired for some time, the replica proactively sends `request_view` to initiate the sync (see `repair_sync_timeout`).

 ### 5: Conclusion